 My earliest food memory is sitting beside my mom in a make-shift kitchen in Vietnam cooking rice and and fanning the fire of a charcoal brazier furiously to keep it alive.
 I loved being in the kitchen with her, watching her debone fish, ferment vegetables, make yogurt from scratch, and cook up the most delicious meals.

 Fast forward to thirty something years later, a lot has changed.
-We moved to California when I was ten.
+We moved from Vietnam to California when I was ten.
 For the first eighteen years of my life, I ate mainly Vietnamese food.
 Burger and pizza weren’t part of my vocabulary until I went to college where a whole new world of food opened up.
-Pasta became an instant obsession.
-Growing up on noodles and rice, it was natural for me to gravitate toward Italian cuisine.
 Tapas, sushi, bibimbap, hummus, dahl, and so many more dishes brought a tsunami of flavors that my taste buds hadn’t been exposed to before.
 At the same time, I started missing my mom’s home cooked meals.
-I would spend hours on the phone with my mom asking her how to make pho, bun bo Hue, cha gio, banh xeo, thit kho, and many other Vietnamese dishes.
+I would spend hours on the phone with my mom asking her how to make pho, bo kho, cha gio, banh xeo, thit kho, and many other Vietnamese dishes.
 Now that I’m a mom, it’s even more crucial to preserve our Vietnamese heritage and food tradition so that my boys can grow up knowing what traditional Vietnamese dishes should taste and smell like.

 Beyond Sweet and Savory was born out of my husband’s encouragement to document my family’s recipes and culinary experiments.
 I used to laugh at Vu when he suggested that I started a food blog.
 What a waste of time was my response!
 Finally, I agreed to give it a try and almost 10 years later, this blog has become my creative corner and a labor of love.
 I’m forever grateful to Vu for his persistence and introducing me to photography and food blogging and to my mom for inspiring me to cook.
 I am not a professional photographer or chef by trade but I’ve been cooking for almost two decades.
 I love my daytime job as a clinical pharmacist and can’t imagine myself doing anything else.